Rain or Overwatering Leave Your Basement Flooded in the Collegeville PA Area?

 Wet basements stink.

-With all of the rain and unseasonably warm weather here in the Philadelphia are the last few months, the questions about how to de-flood and de-stink a basement are pouring in.
+With all of the rain, snow, and freezing weather here in the Philadelphia area the last few months, the questions about how to de-flood and de-stink a basement are pouring in.

 My Basement Flooded, Now What?

 Ok, your basement is now wet.
 Time to assess the damage.

 - How deep is the flood?

 - Do you have carpet?
 Wood Floors?
 Cement?

 - Can you see where the leak came from?

 - Is your sump pump running?